We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to buy

-• Does the Cards Against Humanity thing, but better
+• Cards Against Humanity, but better

-• Features a ton of silly, rude webcomic art to enjoy
+• Tons of silly, rude webcomic art

 Reasons to avoid

-• Perhaps a bit overpriced for a box of printed cards of existing cartoons
+• Perhaps a bit overpriced

 We don’t mean to bag on Cards Against Humanity too much – it was a lot of fun in its day.
 But we mean it when we say Joking Hazard, from the makers of the Cyanide and Humanity webcomic, is essentially the same experience, only funnier and better.